jackwish/ApiDemo/README.md

 Just build and run the package on your devices.
 Sometime you need to check the result via `logcat`.

+### Setup

+Make sure you have [SDK](https://developer.android.com/studio/index.html) and [NDK](https://developer.android.com/ndk/index.html) configured on your machine.

 ### Build & Install

 We noticed that some of Native behavior of Android system depends on whether the application is signed with a debug key.
 This is probably some bugs of Android system, we will check in the future.
 Anyway, we provide both debug and release build.

-The default build is debug version and uses the "newest" Android SDK on your machine, should cover most caese.
+The default build is debug version and uses the "latest" Android SDK on your machine, should cover most caese.
 And, you can set a specific SDK version to use via command.
 The script automatically installs the newly built package.

 * **default build**: `./build`